Emergency brake assist

 Brake assist (BA or BAS) or emergency brake assist (EBA) is a term for an automobile braking technology that increases braking pressure in an emergency.
 The first application was developed jointly by Daimler-Benz and TRW/LucasVarity.
 Research conducted in 1992 at the Mercedes-Benz driving simulator in Berlin revealed that more than 90% of drivers fail to brake with enough force when faced with an emergency.

 By interpreting the speed and force with which the brake pedal is pushed, the system detects if the driver is trying to execute an emergency stop, and if the brake pedal is not fully applied, the system overrides and fully applies the brakes until the anti-lock braking system (ABS) takes over to stop the wheels locking up.

 This is a lower level of automation than advanced emergency braking which is a collision avoidance system, which may initiate braking on its own if the onboard computer detects an imminent collision.

 Overview

 Many drivers are not prepared for the relatively high efforts required for maximum braking, nor are they prepared for the "buzzing" feedback through the brake pedal during ABS operation.
 If an emergency develops, a slow reaction and less than maximum braking input could result in insufficient time or distance to stop before an accident occurs.

 EBA is designed to detect such "panic stops" and apply maximum braking effort within milliseconds.
 It interprets braking behaviour by assessing the rate that the brake pedal is activated.

-If the system identifies an emergency, it automatically initiates full braking more quickly than any driver can move his or her foot.
+If the system identifies an emergency, it automatically initiates full braking more quickly than any driver can move their foot.
 Emergency stopping distances can be shortened, reducing the likelihood of accidents – especially the common "nose-to-tail" incident.